WA Showcase IS BACK – now is the time to start thinking about what performing arts project you WANT to SHARE WITH presenters AND communities.

 - It will develop your skills in producing, tour coordination and management.

 - You will be contributing to the well-being and liveability of the state!

 Who can pitch?

 Any WA artist or organisation can apply to be considered for pitching.
 A curatorial panel of industry experts will consider the applications against a range of criteria and then determine which shows will pitch at WA Showcase.

 Can I apply for more than one work?

 Yes.
-You might have a tour-ready work that’s best suited to ‘Call Me’ and a work still in development suited for ‘Get Together’.
-Please complete a separate application form for each show you want to be assessed by the panel.
+You might have a tour-ready work best suited for a ‘Pitch’ and a work still in development best suited for a ‘Ponder’.
+Please complete a separate application form for each show or idea that you want to be assessed by the panel.

-How will my show/ project get chosen to pitch?
+How will my project get chosen to pitch?